Attend our workshops, training, courses, and forums to strengthen your skills and accomplish your career goals.

 Rev. Oliver F. Williams, C.S.C., Ph.D., ’61, ’69 M.A., Associate Professor, Management; Fellow, Joan B. Kroc Institute for International Peace Studies; Director, Center for Ethics and Religious Values in Business

-The University of Saint Joseph is celebrating its 40-year tradition of educating women business leaders with a series of events during the fall 2016 semester, beginning with the “Are You Ready for the Job Market?”
+The University of Saint Joseph celebrated its 40-year tradition of educating women business leaders with a series of events during the fall 2016 semester, beginning with the “Are You Ready for the Job Market?”
 Speaker Series.

-The second installment will feature Paddi LeShane, Chief Executive Officer/Lobbyist for Sullivan and LeShane, Inc. and member of the USJ Board of Trustees, on Thursday, Oct.
+The second installment featured Paddi LeShane, Chief Executive Officer/Lobbyist for Sullivan and LeShane, Inc. and member of the USJ Board of Trustees, on Thursday, Oct.
 6, 2016 at 12:30 p.m. in the Crystal Room in Mercy Hall.

-The series will conclude on Thursday, Nov.
-10, 2016 at 12:30 p.m., when Rob King, Senior Vice President of SportsCenter and News at ESPN and member of the USJ Board of Trustees, speaks in the Crystal Room in Mercy Hall.
+The series concluded on Thursday, Nov.
+10, 2016 at 12:30 p.m., when Rob King, Senior Vice President of SportsCenter and News at ESPN and member of the USJ Board of Trustees, spoke in the Crystal Room in Mercy Hall.